mattiamtzlr/ratatoskr/README.md

 ### Chassis

 Insert the inverted (!) ball-caster into the cutout in the front.
-You will probably have to sand this quite a bit, as it is designed to be press-fit.
+You shouldn't need to sand this much once the supports are removed, as it has been designed with the right tolerances.
 Mount the ToF sensors as shown below to the chassis using 2x M2 5mm screws each.

 <p align="center"><img src="./img/02_chassis.JPG" width="90%"></p>